Strzelce Krajeńskie – town defensive walls

 The circumference of the fortifications was founded on a projection similar to the circle and was about 1700 meters long.
 The walls were built of rough erratic stones, laid in layers of 60-120 cm thick, leveled with small stones and bonded with lime mortar with an admixture of animal blood and sometimes carrion.
 At the base, the walls are about 1.6 meters thick.
 The highest surviving section is 8.5 meters high, originally, it probably reached 9-10 meters.
 In their upper part, on the inner side there were timber porches allowing the defenders to move and the attack the invaders through the arrowslits.
 In parallel to the fortifications, there was an under-wall street, facilitating relocation in the face of danger.

-The wall was reinforced with thirty six or thirty-seven four-sided half towers, open from the town side.
-The distances between them were between 27 and 56 meters, that is no more than double the distance of a successful shot from the crossbow.
-Originally, it had one or more overground storeys used for shooting through the arrowslits straight ahead or from the side, with internal communication via a brick staircase, leading to the second floor and further using timber ladders.
+The wall was reinforced with thirty six or thirty-seven four-sided half towers, with inner dimensions of approximately 3.4-5.2 x 1.7-3.5 meters, opened on the town side and protruding about 2 meters in front of the neighboring curtains.
+The distances between them were between 26 and 56 meters, that is no more than double the distance of a successful shot from the crossbow.
+A more regular arrangement of towers was achieved in the western, more endangered part of the perimeter, where the distances between them ranged from 27 to 31 meters.
+Originally, it had two or three floors used for shooting through the arrowslits straight ahead or from the side, with internal communication via a brick staircase, leading to the second floor and further using timber ladders.
 In the top floor the towers had to be connected with a porch placed on the defensive wall.
 In the upper floors of the half towers there were narrow shooting holes.
 These arrowslits were placed one and more rarely two on the long sides, and one on the short sides.
 Perhaps the towers were originally covered with timber hoarding.
 In some of the towers, a roofing in the form of a tall hip roof or a gable roof appeared later.
 In Strzelce, there were also bartizans, located on the eastern side, hung on the crown of the walls.

 In the second half of the fourteenth and fifteenth century, some of half towers were built up and closed from the inner, urban side, serving military, penitentiary, warehouse or residential purposes.
 An example of this is the Prison Tower (Powder Tower).
-It is founded on a four-sided plan, similar to a square, in the lower part it has a rectangular form, passing above into the form of a flattened cylinder.
-In the finial there is a conical ceramic helmet and an observation platform.
-In the northern façade there is a decoration composed of blendes in a triforial pattern.
+It was built on a quadrangular plan, close to a square, 4.6 meters wide and 6 to 8 meters long.
+In the lower part it had a rectangular form, passing at a height of about 8.5 meters into the form of a flattened cylinder.
+In the finial there was a conical ceramic helmet and an observation platform.
+In the northern façade a decoration composed of blendes in a triforial pattern was made.
 The interior was divided into three floors, which were once connected by timber stairs.
-In the early modern period, there was a prison here, and also a warehouse of gunpowder.
+Each of them contained one room lit by small slit openings.
+The entrance to the tower was from the town side, at the level of the first and second floors.

 Two gates led to the town: Mill Gate (also called Drezdenecka) on the east side and Gorzów Gate from the west.
 The gates originally had the form of cuboids and were covered with a gable roof or an open terrace.
 At a later stage, they were raised with brick upper parts, created with decorative gables and closures in the form of gable roofs.
-From the outside, the Mill Gate was equipped with a very high, pointed recess used to pull up the portcullis, and from the outside it was decorated with longitudinal blendes.
-The Gorzów Gate on the facade could be decorated with multi-arch panels, it probably also had a slightly lower niche for a portcullis.
-In the ground floor of the gatehouses there were a vaulted or covered with a beam ceiling passages, in the upper rooms there were guard rooms.
-Communication between individual floors was provided by brick or timber staircases and ladders.
-In the late Middle Ages, the gates were expanded with foregates.
+The Gorzów Gate on the town elevation was decorated with numerous pointed blendes, while on the opposite side it had a recess for a portcullis, above which there was an opened porch.
+On the side wall there was a latrine projection.
+The ground floor of the gate housed a passage, vaulted one or covered with a beamed ceiling, while the upper storeys housed rooms for guards.
+Communication between the individual storeys was provided by brick or wooden staircases and ladders.
+In the late Middle Ages, the Gorzów Gate was expanded with a foregate in the form of a slightly lower gatehouse on a rectangular plan, connected by a neck to the main part of the gate.

 Current state